hermanussen/JsonByExampleGenerator/README.md

 {
   public partial class Product
   {
-    // Based on the attribute, the generator knows not to generate this property [JsonPropertyName("id")]
+    // Based on the value of the name in the attribute, the generator knows not to generate this property [DataMember(Name = "id")]
     public int Id { get; set; }
   }
 }